One of the most interesting characteristics of Tommy Thompson Park (TTP) is that the land on which it lies is completely man-made.

-Toronto and Region Conservation (TRCA) is an industry leader in habitat creation and restoration.
+Toronto and Region Conservation Authority (TRCA) is an industry leader in habitat creation and restoration.

 The ecological approach to Tommy Thompson Park development has been guided by the principles of “Conservation by Design”.
 This is defined as the purposeful act of designing for a variety of natural habitats while combining natural succession principles to create functional, productive areas.

 The goals of restoration work at TTP are to preserve significant species, protect environmentally significant areas and enhance aquatic and terrestrial habitat.
 This approach integrates a variety of wildlife habitats and areas of natural succession to create functional habitats.

 What may look like disruptive construction is actually providing a key ecological concept!
 Construction equipment that manipulates the landscape creates a diverse topography with different growing conditions and provides the foundation for a natural variety of potential habitat types.
 This in turn encourages the natural succession of plant communities.